stliu/spring-cloud-azure-auto-configuration-poc/README.md

 ```

-Then at some point during spring context initialization, probably `BeanPostProcessor:
+Then at some point during spring context initialization, probably `BeanFactoryPostProcessor` (since auto configuration, by nature, it's a bean factory):

 ```java